Zicky78/jsClassSmith/021-creating-table-w-code/README.md

 We could loop over MY_DATA with a forEach to create the table rows, and then run a for in on each of those objects to create our table data

+## How do we fix the data lining up with the table?

+Thankfully my code was already set up in the correct order, but we can just reorder the key/values in the object